AEM7130/class-repo/README.md

 **Applications**: causal trees for heterogeneous treatment effects

-Prest, Brian (2020) "Peaking interest: How awareness drives the effectiveness of time-of-use electricity pricing."
-Journal of the Association of Environmental and Resource Economists 7, no. 1, pp. 103-143.
+Prest, Brian C. "Peaking interest: How awareness drives the effectiveness of time-of-use electricity pricing."
+Journal of the Association of Environmental and Resource Economists 7, no. 1 (2020): 103-143.

 ### Week 13: Cloud computing